-- Individual shareholder information was available for only one-fifth of vessels accused of IUU fishing, mostly incomplete, revealing a beneficial ownership information gap. - Billions of dollars are lost in Illicit Financial Flows linked to IUU fishing every year - USD \$11.49 billion for Africa alone which concentrates almost half of identified IUU vessels, with West Africa revealed as global epicentre of these activities. - 3.
+- Individual shareholder information was available for only one-sixth of vessels accused of IUU fishing, mostly incomplete, revealing a beneficial ownership information gap. - Billions of dollars are lost in Illicit Financial Flows linked to IUU fishing every year - USD \$11.49 billion for Africa alone which concentrates almost half of identified IUU vessels, with West Africa revealed as global epicentre of these activities. - 3.
 A third of IUU vessels are flagged to China, whilst 8.76 percent carry flags of convenience, which have lax controls and low or non-existent taxes. - Top 10 companies own nearly one-quarter of total vessels involved in IUU fishing - eight from China, one from Latin America and another from Spain, some linked to tax havens. - 5.
 Spanish tuna giant Albacora SA is Europe's largest IUU fishing company.

 2.1.
-Individual shareholders were found for only onesixth of vessels accused of IUU fishing, with most of the data being incomplete, revealing the ultimate beneficial gap in the fisheries sector
+Individual shareholders were found for only onesixth of vessels accused of IUU fishing, with most of the data being incomplete, revealing the beneficial ownership gap in the fisheries sector

-We found some individual shareholder information for only 16.7 percent of vessels identified of being involved in IUU fishing - that is, the person(s) who exercise ultimate effective control over the entity (fishing vessel, processing facility, etc.) or arrangement49 - with very few cases

-Some individual shareholder information for only 16.7 percent of vessels identified of being involved in IUU fishing where we found majority shareholder information, despite using the most robust databases available.
-This compares with 43.3 percent of cases (421 vessels out of 972 in total in the IUU dataset) for which we were able to find some beneficial ownership information for companies behind IUU vessels, even though these are often shell companies.
+We found some individual and accurate shareholder information for only 162 vessels or 16.7 percent of vessels identified of being involved in IUU fishing - that is, the beneficial owner being the person(s) who exercise ultimate effective control over the entity (fishing vessel, processing facility, etc.) or arrangement 53 .
+In very few cases where we found majority shareholder information, despite using the most robust databases available.
+This compares with 43.3 percent of cases (421 vessels out of 972 in total in the IUU dataset) for which we were able to find some legal ownership information for companies behind IUU vessels, even though these are often shell companies.